 It’s amazing how managers and executive directors have a hard time grasping this concept… until they see the data.

-You can understand the manager’s point of view, if he or she perceives that the MGO isn’t meeting with donors and seems to be sitting in the office most of the day.
+You can understand the manager’s point of view, if they perceive that the MGO isn’t meeting with donors and seems to be sitting in the office most of the day.
 This would tend to create an uneasy feeling about the MGO’s effectiveness, even though the caseload revenue seems fine.

 See the tension here?